scrambldchannel/dashingelephant/blog/2022-02-01-presentations-as-code.md

 ### Syntax Highlighting

 As I mentioned above, this is a key benefit for me.
-When giving technical presentations, it's quite common to want to be able to show some code, and while I will often drop to my editor to show things live, it's nice to be able to produce a slide deck with some code examples included.
-Adding syntax highlighting is a really nice feature and Marp gives you this for free.
+When giving technical presentations, it's quite common to want to be able to show some code, and while I will often drop to my editor to demo things live, it's nice to be able to produce a slide deck with some readable code examples included.
+Using Markdown to create your slides means you get this for free.

-This is all getting a bit meta and, given that I'm writing this blog post in Markdown, difficult to illustrate but Marp will render a code block prefixed with three backticks and a language just as you would expect.
+This is all getting a bit meta but, given that I'm writing this blog post in Markdown, it's difficult to illustrate but Marp will render a code block prefixed with three backticks and a language just as you would expect.
 That is, the following Python code will look appear highlighted according to the theme you're using.

 ```python